Museum Exhibitions

 Celebrating the Centennial of Old Spanish Days Fiesta

 Santa Barbara's largest civic celebration, Old Spanish Days Fiesta, celebrates its 100th anniversary this year.
-To commemorate this landmark event the Historical Museum is staging a special, enlarged edition of its annual Project Fiesta exhibition.
+To commemorate this landmark event the museum staged a special, enlarged edition of its annual Project Fiesta exhibition.

 Viva la Fiesta!